TMARTELL383/ChessGame/README.md

-Knight canMove - The knight moves in an L-shape, so in order to move either it has to move two spaces in the x direction and one space in the y direction OR it has to move one space in the x direction and two spaces in the y direction.
+Knight canMove - The knight moves in an L-shape, so in order to move, either it has to move two spaces in the x direction and one space in the y direction OR it has to move one space in the x direction and two spaces in the y direction.
 A very simple canMove method - much easier than pawn's.

 Rook canMove - Rooks can move in the x and y plane, but never both at the same time.
 It can also move any number of spaces it wants provided that there are no other pieces in its path when moving.
 To create this canMove method, we need to first create four for loops to check if there are any pieces in the rook's path when it wants to move (depending on WHERE it wants to move of course).
 If it turns out that there is a piece in the way, this method will return a false and the move cannot be made.
-If there is no return false, it will check either two things: 1) Are we moving in the x-direction and NOT the y-direction?, or 2) Are we moving in the y-direction and
-NOT the x-direction.
+If there is no return false, it will check either two things: 1) Are we moving in the x-direction and NOT the y-direction?, or 2) Are we moving in the y-direction and NOT the x-direction.
 If either of these conditions are true, then the move can be made and this method will return true.

 Bishop canMove - Bishop is very similar to Rook's canMove except we are moving diagonally instead of straight.
 The for loops will alter slightly, but are still necessary.
 To check if the bishop is attempting to make a valid move, the distance moved in the x-direction must be equal to the distance moved in the y-direction.